SvenjaFriess/hello-world/README.md

 # hello-world
 This is my first repository.
 A repository is usually used to organize a single project.
 Repositories can contain folders and files, images, videos, spreadsheets, and data sets – anything your project needs.
 We recommend including a README, or a file with information about your project.
 GitHub makes it easy to add one at the same time you create your new repository.
 It also offers other common options such as a license file.
+My name is Svenja and I am a 24 year old economics student from southern Germany.
+I like to go for a run sometimes and to discover new cuisines in my freetime.
+So excited to start programming. :)